cristego/cristego.github.io/_posts/2019-02-11-Welcome-to-DevOps.md

 This website is running on [Github](https://github.com/){:target="_blank"} and [Netlify](https://netlify.com/){:target="_blank"} and powered by [JEKYLL](https://jekyllrb.com){:target="_blank"}
 <!--End of Excerpt-->

-Thois allows me to run an end to end CI/CD workflow in the cloud.
+This allows me to run an end to end CI/CD workflow in the cloud.

 Before.
 I had my markup files on my local machine, writing the code, compiling it, opening the ftp client, pushing my latest file versions to my webserver.